ModUDuke/Causal-Inference-Modeling/chapter1.md

 # 3) Good, it looks like the kids are as old as, well, kids.
-Now let’s find out how many children are in our biggest family.
+Now let's find out how many children are in our biggest family.
 If it's a number like 99, it's probably a typo and we should ignore it.
 You can use the `max` command to find this, or you can just type the answer in.
 The format for the max command is max(dataframe$variable):